What is a Business Plan?

 Why do I need a Business Plan?

-According to the Small Business Administration, there are more than 30.2 million U.S. businesses that employ 500 or fewer people, comprising a whopping 99.9 percent of all enterprises.
+According to the Small Business Administration, there are more than 33 million U.S. businesses employing more than 61 million Americans.
 Companies employing 100 people or fewer make up the lion's share.
 While those numbers seem inspiring, these sobering facts highlight a need for robust planning.

 - Nearly two-thirds of small businesses start with $10,000 or less.